tyns/RadonEye-RD200-Data-Grapher/README.md

      ```
    - This software assumes your data files are stored in default exported filename convention (e.g., `IE08RE000863_20250731 164749.txt`) from the RadonEye RD200.
 The software uses information from the filename to make assumption for plotting the radon graph.

+### Navigation
+- When using the Selection Magnification, `Left Mouse Button` zooms in, `Right Mouse Button` zooms out

 ### Notes
 - Ensure your RadonEye data files (e.g., `IE08RE000863_20250731 164749.txt`) are accessible to the script.
 - For precompiled versions, check the Releases page for updates.
 Contributions or issues can be reported via GitHub.